Canada Research Chair in Science and Society and Core Member of the ISSP

 Why should organizational leaders and managers care that their team members feel a sense of belonging and feel like they matter?
 In short, because pain, whether social or physical, has a negative impact on human performance.
 Inclusion is both a safety issue and a performance issue.

 Faculty Affiliate, ISSP

-On Thursday, March 25, at 12:00 PM, the Institute for Science, Society and Policy will host Tosh Southwick, co-owner operator of IRPotential and ISSP Advisory Committee member, to discuss the challenges of reconciliation with Indigenous peoples.
+On Thursday, April 29, at 12:00 PM, the Institute for Science, Society and Policy will host Prof. Mariam Humayun, Faculty Affiliate, ISSP and Assistant Professor, Marketing, Telfer School of Management, uOttawa, to discuss the emergence and resilience of Bitcoin.